 Windows are one of the most important features of a house, not only letting in light but also giving the building character and style.
 The way you dress your windows can really make or break the look of your home and too often people rush into making a decision which they later regret creating further expense and inconvenience.
 However, with the number of choices available nowadays it is easy to see how you may end up getting confused, so let us take a look at some of the options available.

 Blinds and shades are often incorrectly considered to be the same.
-However there are key differences the main one being the inclusion of louvers on blinds.
+However, there are key differences the main one being the inclusion of louvers on blinds.
 These louvers allow you to open to a view without lifting the entire fabric.
 This means you can manipulate the light entering the room as well as controlling the privacy element.
-Interestingly, the name blinds comes from their use in blocking people’s views of the home essentially ‘blinding’ the observers.
+Interestingly, the name blinds come from their use in blocking people’s views of the home essentially ‘blinding’ the observers.
 There are many types of blinds common ones include the Venetian and Vertical blinds which come in a number of materials such as wood and aluminium.
-Once thought of as difficult to clean many now come with anti dust features.
+Once thought of as difficult to clean many now come with anti-dust features.

 The most popular of window dressings and if chosen well can bring style and personality to a home.
 We all know what curtains are, but what about drapes and what is the difference?
 Well, curtains are generally made of lighter fabric and generally used for a decorative purposes whereas drapes are more formal, thicker, lined and used for keeping in heat as well as privacy.
 However, you will find both words used interchangeably.
 There are many types of curtains including flat panel, tie back and valance so as well as how they look you need to consider what else you need from your curtains.
 You may need additional privacy, want to soften the windows architecture or want to keep out draughts.
 Take your time when choosing new curtains – consider what character the room will have, the colour, fabric, length and lining.
 If you are struggling or have a difficult shaped window to dress it may be worth considering getting the curtains custom made.

-The first step to a great window dressing is a great window, this useful Jargon Buster should make the choice much easier for you.
+The first step to a great window dressing is a great window.
 Many homeowners will also want to consider Energy Saving Windows which not only help lower energy bills but can also reduce external noise and keep in the warmth.
 However, how you dress your windows is ultimately down to you, the homeowner – your taste, the size of the room, style and budget.
 The right curtains, shades or shutters can transform a window into a stunning focal point so take your time to find a way to let your style shine.